From Ádolfs Ers' book "Vidzeme in the Struggle for Freedom" about the refugees' journey in Valka

 Page 18

-During the gloomy period, when the German invaders stopped between Jelgava and Riga, and near the Daugava, when all of Vidzeme was a refugee camp, a group of leading intelligentsia formed to decide to stand on the northern border of Latvia and make sure the Latvian people do not drown in Russia's vast sea.
+In the dark times, when the German invaders stopped between Jelgava and Riga, and near the Daugava, when all of Vidzeme was a refugee camp, a group emerged among the nation's leading intelligentsia that decided to stand on Latvia's northern border and ensure that the Latvian people did not drown in the vast sea of Russia.

-Northern Latvia, with Valka and Valmiera, became a rampart for refugee flood defenses.
+Northern Latvia, with Valka and Valmiera, became a flood protection wall for refugees.

 Page 19

-The largest Latvian economic organizations - the Latvian Central Association of Agriculture and “Konzums”, as the front strengthened near Riga, evacuated from Riga, but did not travel to Russia and settled in Valka.
+The largest Latvian economic organizations – the Latvian Agricultural Central Association and “Konzums”, as the front strengthened near Riga, evacuated from Riga, but did not travel to Russia and settled in Valka.

-The network of refugee committees spread throughout Vidzeme and Latgale, as well as in Russia, where many refugees had already managed to go.
-Refugee committees were like warm nests for a wandering nation to rest.
-Relatives and neighbors were contacted and met here, who were scattered in towns and villages by the hasty departure from their homeland.
-The liaison offices brought the newspapers apart.
-The Latvian language was heard in the refugee committees, which was the only one for many.
-They maintained Latvian schools, dressed and fed.
-There was also a wide range of public activities: bringing people together and forming political ideas.
-The dusty carts on Vidzeme highways, which were short of bread, stopped at the door of the committees.
-He who did not have a dwelling place also took care of it.
+The network of refugee committees spread throughout Vidzeme and Latgale and also to Russia, where many refugees had already managed to leave.
+The refugee committees were like warm nests for a wandering people to rest.
+Here, relatives and neighbors, who had been scattered in cities and villages by the hasty departure from their homeland, communicated and met.
+Communication offices and newspapers brought the separated together.
+The Latvian language, which was the only language for many, was heard in the refugee committees.
+They maintained Latvian schools, provided clothing and food.
+Extensive social activities also took place here: uniting the people in one community and forming political ideas.
+The dusty carts from the Vidzeme highways, which were short of bread, stopped at the doors of the committees.
+Those who did not have housing were also provided with that.
 The committees took care of all the needs of the refugees.
-In the course of its alienation, there was great moral and material support for asylum seekers expelled from home.
-Funding for this work was provided by the public in the form of donations and by the government.
+During its stay abroad, it provided great moral and material support to asylum seekers who had been driven from their homes.
+Funds for this work were provided by the public in the form of donations and by the government.

-During the time of Valka and Valmiera refugees, Latvian spiritual and economic centers became.
-The spiritual fortifiers of Latvians gathered in Vidzeme and dispersed in Russia were newspapers.
+During the time of the refugees, Valkas and Valmiera became Latvian spiritual and economic centers.
+Newspapers were the spiritual reinforcements for the Latvians who had gathered in Vidzeme and who had been scattered in Russia.

 Page 20

-The newspaper "Līdums", which moved from Riga to Valka together with the central society and "Konzuma", had the greatest significance during this time.
+The greatest importance at this time fell to the newspaper "Līdums", which, together with the Central Society and "Konzums", moved from Riga to Valka.
 "Līdums" expressed a certain national patriotic idea, which was cherished by the majority of the Latvian intelligentsia.
-At first, it mentioned Latvia as an autonomous part of Russia, but later spoke of an independent Latvia.
-The central association of the large farmers' organization and the Konzums were willing to make all possible sacrifices for the preservation of the material and spiritual culture of Latvia and also for the strengthening and fulfillment of national ideas.
+At first, it mentioned Latvia as an autonomous part of Russia, but later spoke out for an independent Latvia.
+The Central Society of the Great Peasants' Organization and "Konzums" were willing to make all possible sacrifices for the preservation of Latvian material and spiritual culture and also for the strengthening and fulfillment of national ideas.
 Their leaders understood the fate and needs of Latvians.
 Among them were such men as K. Ulmanis, V. Skubiņš, P. Siecenieks, E. Bauers, V. Siliņš, Ed.
-Laursons, J. Blumbergs and other managers and employees of these organizations.
-Almost all the national intelligentsia that left Riga gathered around “Līduma”, the list of his collaborators included the names of all Latvian writers, poets, artists, publicists, agronomists, scientists and politicians of that time; they were J. Akuraters, A. Austriņš, E. Bauers, J. Ezeriņš, E. Frievalds, V. Gulbis, J. Janševskis, Alfr.
+Laursons, J. Blumbergs, etc. leaders and employees of these organizations.
+Almost the entire national intelligentsia that had left Riga gathered around “Līduma”, the list of its contributors included the names of all the Latvian writers, poets, artists, publicists, agronomists, scientists and politicians of that time; they were J. Akuraters, A. Austriņš, E. Bauers, J. Ezeriņš, E. Frievalds, V. Gulbis, J. Janševskis, Alfr.
 Kalniņš, A. Ķeniņš, K. Krūza, A. Kroders, J. Lapiņš, L. Laicens, Z. Meierovics, V. Plūdons, P. Rozītis, V. Siliņš, K. Skalbe, V. Skubiņš, K. Ulmanis, Ed.
-Virza, E. Vulfs udc The newspaper was edited by Oto Nonācs.
-As an experienced journalist, Latvian patriot and far-sighted politician, he was able to translate the thoughts of the leaders of Latvian material culture and find harmony between them and ideologues of spiritual culture.
+Virza, E. Vulfs, etc. The newspaper was managed by editor Oto Nonācs.
+As an experienced journalist, Latvian patriot, and far-sighted politician, he knew how to interpret the thoughts of the leaders of Latvian material culture and find harmony between them and the ideologists of spiritual culture.

 Page 21

-Therefore, there was always the best agreement between the publishers of Līduma, who were also the leaders of the central society and Konzuma, and the collaborators.
-"Līdums could safely talk about things closest to the heart of Latvians, and as the only newspaper widely distributed on Latvian soil at that time, it gained leading importance.
+That is why the best harmony always reigned between the publishers of “Līdums”, who were also the leaders of the central society and “Konzums”, and the collaborators.
+“Līdums could confidently speak about the matters closest to the Latvian heart, and as the only newspaper widely distributed on Latvian soil at that time, it acquired a leading role.

-At the beginning of the war, Valka was already a strong cultural fortress in the north of Latvia.
+At the beginning of the war, Valka was already a strong cultural stronghold in northern Latvia.

 Page 23

-The wave of refugees made it the main center of all of Latvia, from which the Latvian patriotic thought radiated in Vidzeme, Kurzeme and also in Latgale.
+The wave of refugees made it the main center of all of Latvia, from which Latvian patriotic thought radiated throughout Vidzeme, Kurzeme, and also Latgale.

-The Valka Refugee Committee fed around 600 people every day at its catering point, for the first time issued uninterrupted refugee ID cards, organized communication with refugees, provided apartments, took care of the sauna, set up a reading table, medical center, employment office, etc. The Refugee Committee was established by the Relief Society, it later submitted to the Central Committee.
+The Valka Refugee Committee fed about 600 people every day at its food service, at first it issued refugee identity cards without interruption, organized communication between refugees' relatives, furnished apartments, took care of the sauna, established a reading table, a medical center, a job office, etc. The Refugee Committee was founded by the Relief Society, and later it became subordinate to the central committee.

-However, the plight of the refugees was so great and wide that they could not be helped.
-Many refugee families lived in the woods in canvas tents and carriages in the first year until late autumn, without receiving any assistance.
-There were those who held the honor of asking for help.
+However, the plight of the refugees was so great and widespread that it was not possible to help everyone.
+Many refugee families lived in the forests in canvas tents and carts until late autumn in the first year, without receiving any help.
+There were those who considered it beneath their honor to ask for any help.

 Page 24

-Large herds of cattle came with the refugees.
-The requisition commissions bought them for the needs of the army, but there were so many animals that the commissions could not take them either.
-The forests and roadside fields were filled with hungry groves, because neither the roadside fields could feed all the animals, nor the grass could grow when it was already plucked or minced.
+With the refugees came large herds of cattle.
+The requisitioning commissions bought them for the needs of the troops, but there were so many cattle that even the commissions were unable to take them.
+The forests and roadside fields were filled with hungry cows, because the roadside fields could not feed all the cattle, nor could the grass grow after it was plucked or trampled.

 Life in Valka

-The pharmacist cooked the medicine as he had cooked for twenty years, the slender chimney of the linen factory smoked like a cozy cigar, and lunch was available in the society.
-The Relief Society organized a choir and orchestra from the refugees and set up oratorios in the Luggage Church, and the actors who came to Valka gave performances at the Guest Society.
+The apothecary brewed medicine as he had for twenty years, the slender chimney of the flax factory smoked like a cozy cigar, you could get lunch at the society.
+The Relief Society organized a choir and orchestra from the refugees and performed oratorios in the Lugaži Church, and actors who had fled to Valkas organized performances at the Guest Society.

-_ However, everyone still had bread.
-Every night on Kungu Street, two men were spinning a bookwagon, and a newspaper with a head "Līdums" was falling out of the car.
-In the editorial office, the work was usually related to the poor life of the town's sensation, but also to the intense attention paid to the war front, the refugee situation and the Latvian riflemen.
-The newspaper carried this attention and related hints about the fate of the Latvian people and land to refugee points in Latvia and Russia, homes, dugouts and records.
-Intuitions broke out in congresses and meetings to turn thoughts and wills.
+Only the windows and shelves of the shops were empty and everyone bought food from farmers on the Latvian Lugaži market square, or at the Russian church, where the dominant language on market days was Estonian.
+However, there was still bread for everyone.
+Every evening on Kungu Street, two men turned the printing press wheel, and newspaper pages with the headline “Līdums” fell out of the machine.
+Work in the editorial office went on as usual, connected with the life of the poor in the town, but also with tense attention to the war front, the plight of refugees and the Latvian riflemen.
+The newspaper carried this attention and the associated intuitions about the fate of the Latvian people and land to refugee points in Latvia and Russia, to homes, dugouts and records.
+The intuitions matured at congresses and meetings to turn into thoughts and will.

-These congresses were the first doubtful but heroic ambassadors of the Latvian state.
-"Līdums" took the decisions of the congresses to the people.
+These congresses were the first, still hesitant, but heroic messengers of the Latvian state.
+“Līdums” carried the decisions of the congresses to the people.

-The editors of the newspaper all sat around a table in the corner house on Kalēju Street and were preparing manuscripts.
-With this, they also forged the state of Latvia: the majority of the people accepted the idea of independence cherished here.
-The layer of conscientious nationalists grew.
+The newspaper's editors all sat around one table in a house on the corner of Kalēju Street and prepared manuscripts.
+With this, they also forged the Latvian state: the majority of the population accepted the cherished idea of independence.
+The layer of conscious nationalists grew.

 Page 29

-One night a German zeppelin flew over Valka, throwing a railway ball, but no ball hit the target.
-One fell into the yard of a house and killed two women - a mother with a daughter.
-There was panic in the city all night and the next day.
-The city with all the houses would probably run away, but the impossibility left everyone in place, and life was going smoothly again, as if there was no back of the front.
-Readers knew what was in the lines of the newspaper's introductory articles.
+One night, a German zeppelin flew over Valka, flying on a railway bomb, but none of the bombs hit their target.
+One fell into the yard of a house and killed two women – a mother and daughter.
+Panic reigned in the city all night and the next day.
+The city with all its houses would probably have fled, but impossibility left everyone in place, and life went on peacefully again, as if there was no rear of the front.
+The readers knew what was hidden in the lines of the newspaper's editorials.
 These were thoughts about Latvia.

-Once a slender, generous officer from St. Petersburg came to the editorial office, bringing important news.
-Spoke rudely and prudently, seemed more aristocratic than peasant.
-There was a lack of Latvian sincerity and simplicity.
-There was no ordinary person.
-The editor brought him to his apartment.
-And it came to pass, that the officer put forth his hand, and departed.
+Once, a slender, portly officer from St. Petersburg came to the editorial office, bringing important news.
+He spoke slowly and thoughtfully, seemed more of an aristocrat than a peasant.
+He lacked Latvian sincerity and simplicity.
+He was no ordinary person.
+The editor took him into his apartment.
+When he came out, the officer shook everyone's hand and left.

-"Meierovics," the editor explained, "from St. Petersburg, in refugee cases."
+“Meierovics,” the editor explained, “from St. Petersburg, in refugee affairs.”

-"One city, the other countryside," said an editorial.
+“One is the city, the other is the countryside,” said a member of the editorial staff.

 Page 30

-From time to time, agronomist Kārlis Ulmanis also came to the editorial office with articles related to rescuing the people from disappearance in Russia, about the maintenance of refugees, about political organization.
-But among the great articles he also brought short remarks about the purification of the Latvian language from Germanism and Russianism.
-From the new words he designed, the envelope has gained existence instead of "convert".
-Maybe others don't remember.
-He urged writers to write about contemporary events.
-The contemporary events of that time are only now included in writing, because at that time they seemed too close to form in the images of art.
+Now and then, agronomist Kārlis Ulmanis also came to the editorial office with articles related to saving the people from extinction in Russia, about the support of refugees, about political organization.
+But among the large articles, he also brought short notes about cleansing the Latvian language of Germanisms and Russicisms.
+From the new words he designed, the envelope instead of “konverta” has gained existence.
+Maybe others too, I don’t remember.
+He encouraged writers to write about contemporary events.
+Contemporary events of that time are only now being included in writing, because back then they seemed too close to be formed into artistic images.

-When a newcomer got into the editorial office, it seemed that a warmer wind had turned.
-After that, everything went normally again.
+When a new arrival wandered into the editorial office, it seemed like a warmer wind had turned.
+After that, everything went back to normal.

-People in Valka stayed together, wanted to meet, talk, hear something new.
-The editorial office and the people close to her left the city outside on Saturday evenings, near the owner of Ruķeļi Jānis Pavlovičs.
-He lived a few kilometers from the city between vast cabbage plantations and apple trees.
-Skalbe brought these evenings to life with political talks, Austriņš with songs through the wall.
+People in Valka were hanging out together, wanting to meet, talk, hear something new.
+The editorial staff and people close to them would go out of town on Saturday evenings to the Ruķeļi landlord Jānis Pavlovičs.
+He lived a couple of kilometers from town among vast cabbage plantations and apple trees.
+Skalbe enlivened these evenings with political conversations, Austriņš with songs that could be heard through the wall.

 Page 31

-The current Prime Minister Kārlis Ulmanis once also arrived.
-At that time, there was no idea how Latvia would develop, whether it would have autonomy or independence, but there were already long discussions about Latvian money, the role of the railway in the Latvian budget, agrarian reform and the division of manors - with or without remuneration.
+Once, the current Prime Minister Kārlis Ulmanis also came.
+At that time, there was still no idea how Latvia would be formed, whether it would have autonomy or independence, but long discussions already broke out about Latvian money, the importance of the railway in the Latvian budget, agrarian reform and the division of estates - with or without compensation.

-Two days later, the Valka community and neighbors rushed to the Valka savings bank.
-There Ulmanis gave a lecture on his experiences in America.
-The speech revealed unprecedented things in Latvia, American habits, types of work and great dedication to work, when work is an end in itself, a sanctity.
-The humor of the speaker changed with seriousness, he could not stand still and walked while talking.
+Two days later, the Valka community and neighbors rushed to the Valka Savings Bank hall.
+There Ulmanis gave a lecture about his experiences in America.
+The speech revealed things unprecedented in Latvia, American habits, ways of working and great devotion to work, when work is like an end in itself, like holiness.
+The speaker's humor alternated with seriousness, he could not stand still and walked while talking.

-Shortly after the revolution paved the way for free organization, an important meeting was held in the same room, attended by about 200 delegates from 17 locations.
+Soon after the revolution opened the way for free organization, an important meeting was held in the same room, attended by about 200 delegates from 17 places.
 It was the founding meeting of the Latvian Farmers' Union.
 The meeting was chaired by Kārlis Ulmanis.
-It was the first such large-scale organization of Latvian farmers in the life of the Latvian people.
-The union could already have 1,500 members.
-The meeting was held on April 29, 1917.
-The new organization, led by K. Ulmanis, became the most important organizer of the Latvian state, and later it was the leader in important state issues.
+It was the first such extensive organization of Latvian farmers in the life of the Latvian people.
+The union could already boast 1,500 members.
+The meeting took place on April 29, 1917.
+The new organization, headed by K. Ulmanis, became the most important organizer of the Latvian state, and later it was also the leader in important state issues.

-New times were already in the air.
-And, indeed, new, important events soon came, but no one predicted the outcome.
+Already earlier, new times were felt in the air.
+And, indeed, new, important events were coming soon, but no one predicted the outcome.

 Page 32

-The roar of the revolution began in the war fields.
-Behind the front, also in Riga, congresses and assemblies spoke and wrote resolutions, others proclaimed peace until the final victory, others peace without annexations and contributions.
+The rumble of revolution began on the battlefields.
+Behind the front, including in Riga, congresses and meetings spoke and wrote resolutions, some proclaimed peace until final victory, others – peace without annexations and contributions.

-Valka wasn't worried about that yet.
-The work of the newspaper went normally.
-The city secretary brought a report on the council meeting to the editorial office.
-The owner of Rukeli brought an article with good political ideas.
-He met the agronomist Ulmanis, he received good news from Riga, and regulations on the termination of requisitions were issued there.
-But, then an archer from the Riga front entered the editorial office.
-However, it was convinced that something was no longer good on the front.
-Soldiers do not give honor to officers, discipline is eroded.
-The soldiers talk about the betrayal of the officers, but they brother themselves with the Germans.
-There were also agitators in the Latvian regiments, who said that the bourgeoisie should be wiped off the ground and that power should be given to workers and soldiers by electing councils.
+Valka was not worried about it yet.
+The newspaper's work was going on as usual.
+The city secretary brought a report on the city council meeting to the editorial office.
+The owner of Ruķeļi brought an article with good political ideas.
+He had met the agronomist Ulmanis, who had received good news from Riga, that regulations had been issued there on the termination of requisitions.
+But then a rifleman from the Riga front came to the editorial office.
+He was convinced that something was no longer good at the front.
+Soldiers were not showing honor to their officers, discipline was breaking down.
+Soldiers were talking about the betrayal of their officers, but themselves were fraternizing with the Germans.
+There were also agitators in the Latvian regiments who said that the bourgeoisie should be wiped off the face of the earth, and that workers and soldiers should receive power by electing councils.

-"Farmers will also have a say," the editor said quietly, looking through the glasses at the window where the February snow glistened on the roof.
+“The farmers will also have a name,” the editor expressed his silent thoughts, looking through his glasses at the window, where February snow glittered on the roof.

-Something important was going on.
-Another layer of the nation grew, next to the national one.
-It did not mention the name of the nation and knew only two words: the bourgeoisie and the proletariat.
+Something important was brewing.
+Another layer of the people was growing, next to the national one.
+It did not mention the word people and knew only two words: bourgeoisie and proletariat.

 Page 33

-It preached a controversy, even a bloody struggle, between two strata: the national and the international.
+It heralded a dispute, even a bloody struggle, between two layers: the national and the international.

-Nothing was noticeable in it.
-The telegraph probably knew nothing about the two layers.
+It was not noticeable when worn.
+The telegraph probably didn't know anything about the two layers.

-"Everything is in the best order," it reported from the front and from life.
+"Everything is in order," he reported from the front and from life.

-When the editor tore a telegram about Nicholas' resignation, March snow seeped on the roof behind the window.
-Now the editor didn't have time to see it.
+When the editor tore open the telegram about Nikolai's resignation, March snow began to appear on the roof outside the window.
+The editor had no time to see it now.

-"That's right," he handed the telegram to the translator.
+“That's it,” he handed the telegram to the translator: “Now go away.”

-Joy shone in the faces of all the editors.
-There was no doubt that Russia would collapse without the tsar.
+Joy shone on the faces of all the editors.
+There was no doubt that Russia would collapse without a tsar.
 But Germany?
-No one doubted that Germany would be defeated on the western front.
-Then the holy time for hundreds of years will come for Latvians to say "Well Latvia is free!"
+No one doubted that Germany would be defeated on the Western Front.
+Then the sacred time, awaited for hundreds of years, would come for Latvians, when they would be able to say “Now Latvia is free!”

 Page 35

-The second broad congress was held in Valka, the congress of public organizations.
-Here Miķelis Valters declared the principles of the Latvian state with such safe projects as the Latvian Saeima and money.
-At the time, it seemed too far away to many.
+The second large congress was held in Valka, a congress of public organizations.
+Here, Miķelis Valters declared the principles of the Latvian state with such solid projects as the Latvian parliament and money.
+At the time, this seemed too far-fetched to many.

-These congresses were the first doubtful, yet reliable Latvian state ambassadors.
-Their resolutions were well received by the people, although the great speakers of the rallies overthrew the pronouncers of the name of Latvia, and their whistles did not let them down.
+These congresses were the first dubious, yet confident messengers of the Latvian state.
+Their resolutions found a response among the people, although the Bolshevist rallies' speakers scolded those who spoke the name of Latvia, and their whistleblowers would not let them speak.

 Page 36

 The audience applauded, but one whistled.
-It was not a spring starling, but a young man with an ironic smile.
-He did not wait for the first speaker to finish, but climbed on the chair and said that the speaker was blowing a blue mist.
-Not to listen to the counter-revolutionaries, but to come to the big people's meeting that will take place in Lugaži Square tomorrow.
-There you will hear the truth about the goals of the revolution and the current moment.
+It was not a spring thrush, but a young man with an ironic smile.
+He did not wait for the first speaker to finish, but climbed onto a chair and said that the speaker was blowing blue mist into his eyes.
+Not to listen to the counter-revolutionaries, but to come the day after tomorrow to the great people's meeting, which would take place in Lugaži Square.
+There he would hear the truth about the goals of the revolution and the current moment.

 The audience watched and wondered: who is he?

-The town sewed red-white-red and blue-black-white flags, even the firefighters and the society rolled out their dusty flags and went to the hill market square, from where there was a walk through the town to Luggage Square in honor of the revolution.
-In front of the mountain market, red flags were already fluttering, with which soldiers had arrived.
-The forest of flags gathered, and each had its own followers: members of the associations for the flags of the societies, Latvians for the Latvian flag, Estonians for the Estonian flags, soldiers for the reds and workers of the linen factory.
-In front of the march, a fire orchestra marched out of the round cheeks.
+The town sewed red-white-red and blue-black-white flags, even the firefighters and the social society unfurled their dusty flags and went to the hill market square, from where a procession through the city to Lugaži Square in honor of the revolution had been arranged.
+In front of the hill market, red flags, with which the soldiers had come, were already fluttering.
+A forest of flags was forming, and each had its followers: the society flags were for the members of the societies, the Latvian flag for the Valka Latvians, the Estonian flag for the Estonians, the red flags for the soldiers and the workers of the flax factory.
+The fire brigade orchestra marched ahead of the procession, exhaling the Boer March from its round cheeks.

 Page 37

-The red flags were followed by a private orchestra, blowing Marseille alternately with the Radeck march.
+The red flags were followed by a private orchestra, playing the Marseillaise alternately with the Radetzky March.

-The tail of the procession grew at each intersection of the street: the curious joined, who wanted to see and hear something to be something, and those who felt the joy of overthrowing the tsar without calling.
-The river flowed into Lugaži Square, shaking the entire city.
-Speeches began.
+The procession's tail grew at every street intersection: the curious joined in, wanting to see and hear something, let it be something, and those who, without invitation, felt joy at the overthrow of the Tsar.
+The river of the procession flowed into Lugaži Square, shaking the entire city.
+The speeches began.

-Everyone wanted to say what was on their heart, but not everyone succeeded.
+Everyone wanted to say what was on their minds, but not everyone succeeded.

-The first representative of the municipality to stand in the grandstand, which was built from empty boxes, spoke about the importance of this holiday.
-The perpetrator of the throne has once been overthrown and the freedom that both Latvians and Estonians have gained in their autonomous countries has been overthrown.
-The speaker spoke quite long, but did not say much more.
-That was the core of his speech.
+The first to step onto the podium, which was made of empty boxes of goods, was a representative of the local government and spoke about the great significance of this holiday.
+Once upon a time, an usurper had been overthrown and freedom was coming, which both Latvians and Estonians would gain in their autonomous states.
+The speaker spoke at length, but did not say much more.
+That was the gist of his speech.

-The next speaker was so young, so it was time to speak:
+The next speaker was so young, that's probably why the speech came out so flat:

 Page 38

-Then a local representative of the society climbed into the grandstand.
-He was not a great speaker either, but he had to speak at the ceremony.
+Then the representative of the local society took the stage.
+He was not a great speaker either, but on a solemn occasion he had to speak.

-"My gentlemen and ladies.
-A revolution has taken place.
-The car has been overthrown and the municipality is ending with Raski.
-The revolution is over too.
-Now you have to get creative ... ”
+"My lords and my ladies.
+The revolution has taken place.
+The Tsar has been overthrown and the autocracy is over with Raspukhin.
+The revolution is also over.
+Now it's time to get down to creative work..."

 Page 39

-There were sharp whistles, followed by shouts 'Enough!'
-The noisers were placed in different places.
-They did not remain silent until the speaker came down from the podium.
-Then the name of the representative of Iskolastrela was.
+There were shrill whistles, followed by cries of "Enough!"
+The noisemakers were stationed in various places.
+They did not stop until the speaker had left the podium.
+Then the floor was given to the representative of Iskolastrel.

-He spoke internationally, giving worldwide peace and bread to all.
-He also punished the capitalists and charged the counter-revolutionaries.
-His speech also ended with the cries of the Ural.
+He spoke of an international that would bring world peace and bread for all.
+He too punished the capitalists and cursed the counter-revolutionaries.
+His speech also ended with shouts of hurrah.

-When the nationalist Rudainis got on the box, the air was already saturated with the sounds of the international, which the orchestra played after a speech by a representative of the Bolsheviks.
+When the soldier – nationalist Rudainis – climbed onto the box, the air was already saturated with the sounds of the Internationale, which the orchestra played after the speech of the Bolshevik representative.

-Then a jumble of cries began that no one was left with the word.
-The cries turned into shouts and threats.
-Fists rose in the air.
-The audience was afraid of a fist fight and began to disperse.
-Then the firefighters were the first to roll up their flags and walk away.
-The same thing happened with the other flags, only the red remained, but then there was no more public, except for the soldiers' shins and some private shouters and whistles.
-The celebration ends with a smaller celebration than it started.
-A private orchestra marched in the house with Marseille.
+Then such a flurry of shouting began that no one could speak.
+The shouting turned into screams and threats.
+Fists were raised in the air.
+The audience was afraid of a fistfight and began to disperse.
+Then the firefighters were the first to roll up their flag and leave.
+The same thing happened with the other flags, only the red one remained, but then there was no audience left, except for soldiers' overcoats and a few private shouters and whistlers.
+The celebration ends with less celebration than it began.
+The private orchestra with the Marseillaise marched into the house.

 Page 40

-Folk thoughts were no longer one.
-Two-way speakers, a nationalist and an internationalist, each walked the streets of Valka with conviction.
-When they met, they looked into each other's eyes; wanting to read there the answer to the question: aren't you the enemy?
-Aren't you a traitor to the people?
+The thoughts of the people were no longer one thought.
+The representatives of two directions, the nationalist and the internationalist, each with their own convictions, walked the streets of Valka.
+When they met, they looked closely into each other's eyes; wanting to read there the answer to the question: are you not an enemy?
+Are you not a traitor to the cause of the people?

-They were all right.
-One dreamed of an impossible brotherhood of nations, the other of the brotherhood and existence of his people.
-One in Lugazi Square was supported by organized ooray denominators and whistles, the other mentioned the quiet thoughts of the people, whom the shy people of the peaceful town considered inappropriate to defend with shouts and whistles and left the house to wait for their time, which could not come.
+They each had their own truth.
+One dreamed of an impossible brotherhood of nations, the other of the brotherhood and existence of his own people.
+One was supported by organized cheers and whistles in Lugaži Square, the other mentioned the silent thoughts of the people, which the shy people of the peaceful town considered inappropriate to defend with shouts and whistles and went home to wait for their time, which could not fail to come.

 Page 41

-After the tsar's resignation, a bustle called the revolution began.
+After the Tsar's abdication, a turmoil called a revolution began.
 It disrupted the troops and the front.

 Page 42

-National organizations, newspapers and municipalities were liquidated by the international "Iskolats" - the Bolshevik Executive Committee.
+National organizations, newspapers, and municipalities were liquidated by the international “Iskolat” – the Bolshevik executive committee.

-Seeing that the army was crumbling, the nationalist soldier did not return to the front, but remained in Valka, joining the National Union of Latvian Soldiers, whose purpose was to hold Latvian soldiers together, deter them from going with the Russians and Russia, and use them as an armed force to establish the Latvian state.
+The nationalist soldier, seeing that the army was falling apart, did not return to the front either, but remained in Valka, joining the National Union of Latvian Soldiers, whose purpose was to keep Latvian soldiers together, to prevent them from leaving with the Russians and Russia, and to use them as an armed force for the establishment of the Latvian state.
 The National Union of Soldiers moved to Valka from Cēsis.

 Page 43

-The influx of soldiers made that word sound.
-The words - apartment requisition - were also uttered.
-The headquarters and councils requisitioned the premises.
-The population had to squeeze tighter.
+The influx of soldiers made this word resonant.
+The words were also spoken – apartment requisition.
+Headquarters and councils requisitioned premises.
+The inhabitants had to huddle together tighter.

 Page 44

-Rifleman Rudainis settled with an old acquaintance in the small house of the Seminar, where a dairy instructor who came from Kurzeme also lived, now earning money by filling and selling cigarettes at local newsstands, and at the other end of the house a mechanic of various fine iron products.
-When writers and artists came to the editorial office, Rudainis could also be present.
-He had to wonder and ask that there were no followers of the School among them.
-Here are all the defenders of Latvia's independence.
+Rifleman Rudainis stayed with an old acquaintance in the small house of the Seminar, where a dairy instructor who had fled from Kurzeme also lived, now earning a living by filling cigarettes and selling them at local newspaper kiosks, and at the other end of the house a master of various fine iron products – a mechanic.
+When writers and artists came to the editorial board member, Rudainis could also be there.
+He had to be surprised and ask that there was not a single supporter of “Iskolat” among them.
+Here, all the defenders of Latvian independence.

-Rudainis gained certainty and clarity here for his conviction.
-He realized that now all Latvians should stay together, because the time has come when they could even gain their independence together.
+Rudainis found certainty and clarity for his convictions here.
+He realized that now all Latvians should stick together, because the time had come when, united, they could even gain their independence.

 One evening, walking past St. John's Church, he saw lights in the windows.
-What could be a service during the Bolsheviks?
-He thought and went to see what was going on in the church.
+What could a church service be like during the Bolshevik era?
+He thought and went to see what was happening in the church.
 The church was full of people.
-An internationalist stood in the chancel and, raising his hands, gave a campaign speech, just like Pastor Kupch.
-Soldiers and private people sat on the solos.
-There was also a path in the middle of the church for the audience.
-As he entered, Rudainis took off his hat, as in the church, but when he stopped in the middle of the church, he saw that everyone was wearing a hat, just like in the synagogue.
-Here a hand received the elbow of an entrant.
+An internationalist stood in the pulpit and, raising his hands, just like Pastor Kupčs, gave a campaign speech.
+Soldiers and privates sat in the pews.
+The path through the middle of the church was also filled with listeners.
+Entering, Rudainis took off his hat, as in church, but, stopping in the middle of the church, he saw that everyone was wearing hats, just like in a synagogue.
+Here a hand took the elbow of the newcomer.

 Page 45

-Now, comrades, you will see that we will be joined by the French, English and American proletariat, by the black colonies that are shedding blood on the western front.
-The proletariat, so to speak, will conclude peace forever.
-It will be peace, after which the nation will no longer rise up against the people, brother against brother, member against member.
-There will be no people, there will be only the proletariat ... ”
+Now, comrades, you will see that the French, English and American proletariat will join us, the black colonial troops who are shedding blood on the Western Front will join us.
+The proletariat will, so to speak, conclude a peace for all time.
+It will be a peace after which nation will no longer rise against nation, brother against brother, comrade against comrade.
+There will be no nations, there will be only the proletariat...”

-Rudainis did not understand why there should be only the proletariat, why there would be no people to believe that the Germans could be so kind to the Russians.
+Rudainis did not understand why there should be only a proletariat, why there should be no people, and he also did not believe that the Germans could be such loving brothers to the Russians.

 Page 46

-After coming home from St. John's Church, Rudainis met his friend and Anton Austriņš, correcting the messages and poems brought from the editorial office.
-After a moment, the poet E. Virza rushed, took off his archer's shinel and took out a messy piece of paper from his pocket.
+Having come home from St. John's Church, Rudainis met his friend and Antons Austriņš, correcting reports and poems brought from the editorial office.
+A moment later, the poet E. Virza rushed in, took off his rifleman's overcoat and took a clumsily folded piece of paper from his pocket.

-"Listen to what I wrote," he said, "sliding the fallen nose closer to his eyes."
+“Listen to what I wrote,” he said, “pushing his slipped nose pin closer to his eyes.

 Page 47